pravega/pravega/documentation/src/docs/configuration-and-provisioning.md

 Relevant configuration parameters:

-- **`pravegaservice.cluster.name`**: Name of the cluster to which this instance of the SegmentStore belongs.
+- **`pravegaservice.cluster.name`, `controller.cluster.name`**: Name of the cluster to which this instance of the Segment Store belongs.
 _Type_: `String`. _Default_: `pravega-cluster`. _Update-mode_: `read-only`.

-- **`pravegaservice.zk.connect.uri`**: Full URL (host:port) where to find a ZooKeeper that can be used for coordinating this Pravega Cluster.
+- **`pravegaservice.zk.connect.uri`, `controller.zk.connect.uri`**: Full URL (host:port) where to find a ZooKeeper that
+can be used for coordinating this Pravega Cluster.
 _Type_: `String`. _Default_: `localhost:2181`. _Update-mode_: `read-only`.

 - **`pravegaservice.dataLog.impl.name`**: DataLog implementation for Durable Data Log Storage.
 Valid values: BOOKKEEPER,